Phone

 Business Combinations in Corporate Structures

-In Iran, commercial and economic activities are conducted through commercial companies pursuant to Article 20 of the Commercial Code of 1932, the Amendment to the Commercial Code of 1968, and civil contractual frameworks such as Mudarabah, Muzara’ah, and Musaqat.
+In Iran, commercial and economic activities are conducted through commercial companies pursuant to Articles 20 of the Commercial Code of 1932 and the Amendment to the Commercial Code of 1968, and through civil contractual frameworks such as Mudarabah, Muzara’ah, and Musaqat.
 Furthermore, Article 107 of the Fifth Five-Year Development Plan Act of 2010 recognizes economic groups with common interests.

 Structural Developments in the Corporate Life Cycle